 The 20-minute showcase was brilliant in the way that it overtly tied the NBA’s biggest stars to one of hip-hop’s best producers.
 As for Williams' performance, the guests and mixture of old material and new were vivid reminders of his unique creative legacy and enduring stature as one of the MVPs in hip-hop.

 The halftime performance centered more on the rich musical traditions of the host city, but it was no less impressive in its scope.
 One of New Orleans’ favorite sons, Trombone Shorty, opened the performance with his band Orleans Avenue, throwing down a rousing rendition of his song “For True.”
 The group then ceded the spotlight to Big Easy piano legend Dr. John, whose raspy take on the Mardi Gras standard “Iko Iko” went down like the musical equivalent of gumbo.
 Fresh off his duties performing the national anthem, guitarist and singer Gary Clark Jr. next joined the band for his cut “Bright Lights.”
 Janelle Monae brought serious energy to her performance of “Electric Lady,” the Outkast-indebted title song off of her most recent album, before the halftime show ended with a spirited rendition of Earth, Wind and Fire’s timeless funk classic “Shining Star.”

 The beauty of both performances was that the many artists involved were all allowed their own moment to shine, yet also worked together to compliment one another.
 In that respect, they were a lot like the NBA All-Star Game itself.

-Click the video above for the full performance by Pharrell Williams or click here for a video of the halftime show.
+Click the video above for the full performance by Pharrell Williams and friends.